davidyorr/LuccaGB/README.md

 # EchoGB
-A Game Boy emulator written in Go Wasm
+A Game Boy emulator written in Go and compiled to WebAssembly.